Sunil-nith/Quizzify/README.md

-# Quizify
+# Quizzify

-Quizify is a versatile quiz application that allows users to create, share, and take quizzes with ease.
-With Quizify, users can engage in interactive learning experiences, test their knowledge, and challenge their friends.
+Quizzify is a versatile quiz application that allows users to create, share, and take quizzes with ease.
+With Quizzify, users can engage in interactive learning experiences, test their knowledge, and challenge their friends.
 ## Screenshots

 [Screenshots](https://drive.google.com/drive/folders/1qoYGiEmwTiy1yt_1em9GgRAFKiuinVqN?usp=drive_link)